Lingu17/Vericore---Evidence-First-Document-Intelligence/README.md

 Backend validation is applied to document and API inputs.

-Source metadata is resolved by the backend instead of trusting generated citation text.
+Source metadata is resolved by the backend rather than trusting generated citation text.

-Limitations
+⚠️ Limitations

 The current implementation is intentionally scoped for a focused RAG application.